A New Day (The Wire): School

 Roland "Prez" Pryzbylewski takes his class through a lesson about measurements.
 He tries to help Charlene and Jasmine in halving an odd number, but is interrupted by disruptive behavior.

-As usual during lunch, Randy tries to sell candy to some younger students.
+As per usual, Randy tries to sell candy to some younger students during lunch.
 However, the students abandon him, as rumors about Randy snitching to the police continue to spread.

 In the special class, Miss Duquette asks about examples of courage.
-The class has already identified examples from life on the corner.
-Miss Duquette asks for examples unrelated to the corner and none are forthcoming.
+The class had already identified examples from life on the corner.
+Miss Duquette asks for examples unrelated to the corner, and none are forthcoming.
 She asks for a volunteer for a trust fall exercise.
-Albert Stokes declines and Namond reluctantly agrees once the exercise has been explained and Colvin gestures his support.
+Albert Stokes declines, but Namond reluctantly agrees once the exercise has been explained, and Colvin has gestured his support.
 Miss Duquette returns to Albert once Namond has successfully completed the task.
 He responds with profanity and walks out of the class.
 Mr. Colvin follows Albert and takes him aside with the new social worker, Miss Rennert.
-They ask Albert what is wrong and he reveals that he discovered his mother's dead body after returning home last night.
+They ask Albert what is wrong, and he reveals that he discovered his mother's dead body after returning home last night.
 Despite Albert's desire to stay with his mother, his grandmother decided to send him to school.

 Namond tells Colvin about the attack on Officer Walker, although he neglects to mention that he was part of it.
 Colvin tells Namond that he is making good progress and suggests that he is nearly ready to return to normal classes.
 However, Namond is reluctant to go back.

 After school, Randy is attacked by several of his classmates.
-Michael refuses to leave his side despite the accusations about him working with the police.
+Michael refuses to leave Randy's side despite the accusations about him working with the police.
 Dukie flees to get help.
 Prez breaks up the fight and brings Randy and his friends into his classroom.
 He quizzes Randy about what happened and recommends that he not talk to the police in the future.